Report by Daniel Mortlock:

 From 3/3 things calmed down, and by the time the score had reached 20/3 after 12 overs it seemed a reasonable recovery was underway.
 Ferdi Rex then came on to bowl his off-spinners and, after a slightly dart-y loosener, produced a much nicer, flighted delivery second ball.
 Still, it was two feet outside off stump, and it was no surprise to see the batsman leave it to go through to the 'keeper . . . although surprise was exactly what everyone experienced when the ball turned in viciously, flicking the bail off the top of off stump with the the batsman frozen in a classic "leave" pose.
 That brought Ferdi's season record to 8 wickets at an average of 13.00, and the only player to have taken more for less, Jeff Beaumont with 10 wickets at 7.80, was on at the other end.
 It would have been an exciting head-to-head for the bowling award but for the fact that neither could get to the requisite 40 overs needed for qualification.
 Worse, Jeff (0/15) then pulled his calf muscle, and had to be helped from the ground mid-over, a rather inglorious end to a superb all-round season in which his 10 wickets (now at the higher but still fantastic average of 9.30) were complemented with 64 critical runs at 21.33.

 Ferdi just went from strength to strength, though, ending his season with a spell of 4/22.
 This included an hilarious sequence in which he induced a false drive that went straight to Richard Rex, our most reliable outfielder, who positioned himself perfectly, monitored the ball's downward arc . . . and then took his eyes off it at the last moment, attempting an awkward crocodile-style grab that was never going to be successful.
 Nobody could really believe it, least of all Richard . . . but he responded in the best possible way as he caught a flat, hard-hit drive one-handed next ball.
-Thus re-energised, Richard then took it rather badly when Robin Eddington (3/20) induced a spiralling top edge next over and it seemed the catch wasn't going to him at point, but to Faruk Kara at gully.
-Amidst the cacophany of "Mine!" calls there was a demonstration of the power of inertia, as 10.5 stone Richard bounced off 14 stone Faruk, who remained sufficiently unperturbed (in both the physics and psychology senses of the word) to take the catch.
+Thus re-energised, Richard then took it rather badly when, after Robin Eddington (3/20) induced a spiralling top edge in the next over, it seemed the catch wasn't going to him at point, but to Faruk Kara at gully.
+Amidst the cacophany of "Mine!" calls there was a demonstration of the power of inertia, as 10.5-stone Richard bounced off 14-stone Faruk, who remained sufficiently unperturbed (in both the physics and psychology senses of the word) to take the catch.

 With Milton now 69/9 we did finally get a race for the bowling award, albeit with the leading eligible candidate (Andy Owen, with 15 wickets at 14.07) still behind the stumps.
 His nearest competitor, Daniel Mortlock (with 22 wickets at 14.23) needed to nab this final wicket for 10 runs or less to complete what would be a final ball coup.
 Daniel's first spell was a quite remarkable 6 overs, 4 maidens 0/2, and when he started his second spell with another maiden he was also a good chance to produce the most economical Romsey spell ever.
 A wrong-un beat the bat and missed off stump by about an inch . . . but that was as close to glory as he got, primarily thanks to Olly Rex who, being an observant young chap, casually asked "How many runs have you conceded today?" at the start of Daniel's eighth over.
 The confident answer "just two" was immediately followed by a seven-run over that meant that i) Andy got the bowling award once again (to go with victories in 2002, 2006, 2009 and 2012), ii) Daniel plummeted to 19th on the little-known "most economical bowling" table and iii) and Milton's last wicket pair put on 19 runs before Robin finally finished off their innings.